Why Tend Grief together?

 - Preparing to return and closing together

 Over many years we have experimented with different forms.
-We are currently offering:
+There are currently two practices shared in a half day workshop, and a much more spacious and varied two day journey.

 includes a writing exercise – this gives time to focus more on what you want to explore and have witnessed in a small group